ryansle/legacy-portfolio/README.md

 ## Ryan Le's Portfolio Website

 Welcome to the repository containing the code for my personal portfolio!
-I used Material UI on top of React.js to create the front-end for this responsive webpage.
+I used Material-UI on top of React.js to create the front-end for this responsive webpage.

 ### Motivation